Plan your visit to Fortaleza, Brazil: find out what to do, where are the best beaches, hotels, where to eat and several travel tips!

 - Remember to order a caipirinha without a straw, otherwise they will already bring the plastic straw in it;

 - Do not go on donkey rides;

 - Leave the shells, rocks and other things on the beaches.
 Take with you only good memories =)

-Important: The tour prices we mentioned a from February/2021 and may vary overtime and according to the season.
+Important: The tour prices we mentioned are from February/2021 and may vary over time and according to the season.